TP2 - Bivariate Analysis

 # To do

 c.
-From the previous result, pick the most interesting pair of variables and plot a graphic illustrating their relationship for each year using proper axis scaling and title.
-Do you see one interesting country in 1952?
-Guess which country is it?
-Investigate why is this the case?
+From the previous result, pick the most interesting pair of variables and plot a graph illustrating their relationship on each year, using proper axis scaling and title.

 # To do

 d.
-Revisit your explanation of correlation matrix for year 1952 in question a., can you see why we observed such a (poor) correlation in 1952!
+Revisit your intuition of the correlation matrix in year 1952 from question (a), can you see why we observed such a (poor) correlation in 1952?!

-Remark: Correlation matrix can summarize linear relationship between pairs of quantitative variables but it might be inacurate and influenced by outliers, non-linearity, small sample size, confounding variables…
+Remark: Pearson correlation matrix can summarize linear relationship between pairs of quantitative variables but it might be inacurate and influenced by

 2. Visualization with more information